nf-core/smrnaseq/docs/usage.md

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet must have at least 2 columns (`sample` and `fastq1`).
 A third column can be added if the sample is paired-end (`fastq2`).

 > [!NOTE]
-> Most of the tools used can't accommodate paired end reads, so whenever paired-end samples are used as inputs, the R1 and R2 reads are concatenated into a single fastq file by the pipeline.
+> Most of the tools used can't accommodate paired end reads, so whenever paired-end samples are used as inputs, only the R1 files are used by the pipeline.

 A final samplesheet file consisting of single-end data and may look something like the one below.
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.